lexnederbragt/454_transcriptome_snps/procedures.md

 cat HCDiffs_with_sample.tsv|awk 'BEGIN{OFS=FS="\t"}$32==0&&$35==0 {print $1, $2,$3,$4,$5,$6,$7,$32,$33,$34,$35, $32+$33+$34+$35}' >>relevant_SNPs.tsv
 ```

-Sort by number of samples:
+The more samples have reads mapping to the SNP region, the better the candidate.
+So, we sort by number of samples having reads mapped to the SNP region:

 ```
 mv relevant_SNPs.tsv temp.tsv